PC

 Copyright Owned by Russ McLean CC BY-SA 4.0 Public Domain Use of This Image Is Permitted For Educational Purposes: Click Here.

-Russ McLean had moved down from his home on the Island of Davaar to London for employment to earn sufficient to restart a ferry service back home between Argyll and Antrim.
-Hence the surgery was performed at the London commuter proximity…
+McLean had moved down from his home on Davaar Island, near to the Mull of Kintyre in Argyll to London for employment purposes.
+Principally to earn sufficient capital funds to restart a ferry service back home between Argyll, in Scotland and Antrim in Northern Ireland.
+The reason being to help improve the fragile economies on either side of the North Channel.

 ^^ MRI Scan of L5/S1 Disc Prolapse: Patient: Russ McLean ^^